 Stage #4: Legal Title In Property Transferring In According With Will And/Or Local Inheritance Laws.

 Once approved creditor claims are satisfied, the personal representative petitions the court to transfer remaining assets to beneficiaries in accordance with the will or local laws.
-The probate court will issues a written order transferring the assets.
+The probate court will issue a written order transferring the assets.

 With regard to real property, the personal representative may draw up new deeds of ownership or liquidate the property and distribute the resulting funds.
 The transfer of property can function differently there exists surviving spouse.
 According to SF Gate: